union-imgcross icon

 7. Other Regulations

-Croatia has an established system in the following types of insurance.
+Croatia has an established system for the following types of insurance.

 • Health insurance: 16.5% of employer contribution